AliAkhgari/Iranian-Traditional-Music-Dastgah-Classifier/README.md

 In this project, we have selected features from three categories: temporal features, spectral features, and harmonic features.
 We employed two feature extraction methods: the first method (Feature Set 1) utilizes all three feature types, while the second method (Feature Set 2) exclusively utilizes spectral and temporal features.

+## Feature Selection
+Dimension reduction in audio files aims to trim feature count while retaining crucial information and eliminating redundancy.
+The methods implemented in this project to reduce the dimensions of the feature vector are:
+- Principal Component Analysis
+- Linear Discriminant Analysis
+- Forward Selection
+- Backward Elimination

 ## Classification
 Following the splitting of the dataset into training and testing sets, we proceed to standardize them and subsequently apply the following machine learning algorithms for classification:
 - K-Nearest Neighbors